radekg/ory-reference-compose/README.md

 }' | jq '.'
 ```

 The `session.id_token` property is how the additional claims can be passed to the ID token via user info.
 This behaviour is documented here: https://www.ory.sh/hydra/docs/concepts/openid-connect-oidc#userinfo.
+This is the basic primitive for integrating Kratos and Hydra.

 The result will be another JSON like this: